-In September 1774 an Annapolis artist, Charles Peale, attempted to deal with a non-paying debtor by way of the local press.
+In September 1774, an Annapolis artist named Charles Peale attempted to deal with a non-paying debtor by way of the local press.
 The following exchange appeared in the Maryland Gazette:

 “If a certain E. V. does not immediately pay for his family picture, his name shall be published at full length in the next paper.
 Charles Peale.”

 “Mr Elie Valette, pay me for painting your family picture.
 Charles Peale.”

 “Mr Charles Wilson Peale, alias Charles Peale… Yes, you shall be paid; but not before you have learned to be less insolent.
 Elie Valette.”

 There were no further exchanges between Mr Peale and Mr Valette so presumably, the matter was settled.